bin-guo/bin-guo.github.io/index.md

 The Symons campus of Trent, named after founding president Thomas Symons, is located on the banks of the Otonabee River at the northeast corner of the City of Peterborough.
 The Symons campus plan and its original college buildings, including Champlain College, Lady Eaton College, Bata Library, Chemistry Building, and the Faryon bridge which spans the Otonabee, were designed by Canadian architect Ron Thom.

-Over 9 000 undergraduate students and over 800 graduate students are enrolled at the Peterborough campus while Trent University Durham GTA serves over 1 900 full- and part-time students at the campus on Thornton Road in Oshawa.
+Over 9,000 undergraduate students and over 800 graduate students are enrolled at the Peterborough campus, while Trent University Durham GTA serves over 1,900 full- and part-time students at the campus on Thornton Road in Oshawa.
 The university is represented in Canadian Interuniversity Sport by the Trent Excalibur.
 See [Wiki](https://en.wikipedia.org/wiki/Trent_University).